fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 number of firms incorporate image-based data sources in their decision making; you are now prepared to tackle such problems head-on.

-Over the course of this chapter, we\'ve seen that an entire pipeline is involved in a successful computer vision project, and working on the pipeline often has a similar or greater benefit as compared to working on the model.
+Over the course of this lab, we\'ve seen that an entire pipeline is involved in a successful computer vision project, and working on the pipeline often has a similar or greater benefit as compared to working on the model.

-In the next chapter, we will look at the most iconic and common form of financial data: time series.
-We will tackle the task of forecasting web traffic using more traditional statistical methods, such as [**ARIMA**] (short for [**AutoRegressive Integrated Moving Average**]), as well as modern neural network-based approaches.
+In the next lab, we will look at the most iconic and common form of financial data: time series.
+We will tackle the task of forecasting web traffic using more traditional statistical methods, such as **ARIMA** (short for **AutoRegressive Integrated Moving Average**), as well as modern neural network-based approaches.
 You will also learn about feature engineering with autocorrelation and Fourier transformations.
 Finally, you will learn how to compare and contrast different forecasting methods and build a high-quality